maslowis/crmka/README.md

 # CRMka
-Simple CRM for track activity with clients.
+Simple application for track activity with clients.